PCRuniversum/PCRedux/joss/paper.md

 * `qPCR2fdata()`, which is helper function to convert amplification curve data to the *fdata* format for Hausdorff distance analysis [@fda.usc] and
 * `performeR()`, which performs power analyses (e.g., sensitivity, specificity, Cohen's $\kappa$) for binary classification.

+Examples of application in the context of machine learning (classification positive vs. negative) can be found in @PCRedux vignette.

 ## Graphical User Interface:

 `run_PCRedux()` is a graphical user interface (Figure \autoref{fig:fig_2})